 Entrepreneurs hold themselves accountable for poor decisions as much as they tout their accomplishments.
 They consider and analyze their mistakes without dwelling on them too much.
 They also don't try to skirt blame or distance themselves from the less-than-ideal calls they make.

 Employees often try to deflect responsibility for the consequences of their actions, or they get too caught up in justifying their blunders.
 As I mentioned, entrepreneurs view screw-ups as learning experiences that don't define them or dictate their professional value.
 They take their shortcomings on the chin and keep moving forward — taking ownership of their mistakes is a big part of that process.

 When we talk about adopting the entrepreneurial mindset, it can feel like the road map to get there is paved with vague instructions — be fearless, work hard, take risks.
 Sure, this sounds simple.
 But in practice, we quickly realize it's easier said than done.

 To get the ball rolling, here are a few actionable steps to develop an entrepreneurial mindset in day-to-day life:

 1. Set clear goals.

-To state the obvious, you can't progress if you don't know which direction you're going.
-It's not enough to have dreams or wishes — you need to have clear goals.
+You can‘t progress if you don’t know which direction you‘re going.
+It’s not enough to have dreams or wishes — you need clear goals.

 Start by outlining a handful of goals to hit each week or month — ones that are specific, measurable, and realistic.
 Chip away at them every day and see how far you can get.
 If you have trouble staying accountable, write your goals down or share them with family, friends, or colleagues.
 Remember, big achievements are often the result of small, consistent actions.